saintmac/vyte-api-v2-doc/docs/guides/add-scheduling-features-to-your-app-or-platform.md

 # Add scheduling features to your app or platform

 In this guide, we will explore an other way to add Vyte to your app or platform.
+This will let you easily add a button in your product to schedule a meting with 1 person or a group.

-In fact, we will learn how to generate links to some Vyte Page with pre-defined option as path parameters.
-For instance, you will be able to create a button to redirect from your website to a event creation page with pre-filled fields.
+In fact, we will learn how to generate links to some Vyte Page with pre-defined option as query parameters.
+For instance, you will be able to create a button to redirect from your website to an event creation page with pre-filled fields.

 [[toc]]

 ## Register your app

-In this part, we will discover a new notion which is the idea of third-party and secret key.
-This differs from the classic API because we will generate a token, and this token will able us to generate links to some Vyte pages.
+In this part, we will discover a new notion which is the idea of third-party app and secret key.
+This differs from the classic API because we will generate a token, and this token will enable us to generate links to some Vyte pages.

-So, the first things to do is to register a new third-party.
-To do this, we just have to make a `GET` request at `/v2/third_parties/new` with some query parameters :
+So, the first things to do is to register a new third-party app.
+To do this, we just have to make a `GET` request at `/v2/third_parties/new` with document query parameters (api_key authorization is required) :

 <iframe
   src="https://carbon.now.sh/embed?bg=rgba(74%2C144%2C226%2C1)&t=one-dark&wt=none&l=application%2Fx-sh&ds=false&dsyoff=20px&dsblur=68px&wc=true&wa=true&pv=56px&ph=56px&ln=false&fl=1&fm=Fira%20Code&fs=14px&lh=152%25&si=false&es=2x&wm=false&code=curl%2520--request%2520POST%2520%27https%253A%252F%252Fapi.vyte.in%252Fv2%252Fthird_parties%253Fname%253Dacme%2526contact_email%253Dcontact%2540acme.com%2526contact_name%253DACME%27%2520%255C%250A--header%2520%27Authorization%253A%25202lnpjjrurrl49xja5oo0qujtl60embr7zppiphc5fcav4n7ycx%27%2520%255C"